vega/vegafusion/README.md

 ## Documentation
 See the documentation at https://vegafusion.io

+## Project Status
+VegaFusion is a young project, but it is already fairly well tested.
+The integration test suite includes image comparisons with over 600 specifications from the Vega, Vega-Lite, and Altair galleries.
+Even so, VegaFusion should not be considered production ready quite yet.

 ## Quick Start: Serverside acceleration for Altair in Jupyter
 VegaFusion can be used to provide serverside acceleration for Altair visualizations when displayed in Jupyter contexts (Classic notebook, JupyterLab, and Voila).
 First, install the `vegafusion-jupyter` package, along with `vega-datasets` for the example below.